MySecurityRepo/security-writeups/Hack The Box Machines/Timelapse.md

 ![diagram](../images/Timelapse/Timelapse_shares2.png)

-In the Dev share there is a zip file colled *winrm_backup.zip*.
+In the Dev share there is a zip file called *winrm_backup.zip*.
 The name suggests that has something to do with winrm, so i tried to extract it:

 ![diagram](../images/Timelapse/Timelapse_unzip.png)